hclimente/gwas-tools/README.md

 ### Network-guided GWAS
 <a name="network_gwas"></a>

 We adapted and benchmarked multiple algorithms for the detection of SNPs associated to a phenotype.
-If you use any of the following algorithms, please cite the following article:
+If you use any of the following algorithms, please cite the original algorithm's article, and the following article:

 > Climente-González H, Lonjou C, Lesueur F, GENESIS study group, Stoppa-Lyonnet D, et al. (2021) **Boosting GWAS using biological networks: A study on susceptibility to familial breast cancer.** PLOS Computational Biology 17(3): e1008819. https://doi.org/10.1371/journal.pcbi.1008819